 So I asked him: “Do you have a cash register?”

 “Is it electric?”
-I said, having every right to ask this question.
-He’s an old fashioned butcher in Queens with three full lamb carcasses strung by their hind legs in the window.
+I said, has every right to ask this question.
+He’s an old fashioned butcher in Queens with three full lamb carcasses strung up by their hind legs in the window.

 “Yes, of course.”
 He answered.